Carrooi/Node-Simq/README.md

 SimQ will also automatically set routes for your result javascript and style files.

-In this example there will be just free urls (if index.html file exists):
+In this example there will be just three urls (if index.html file exists):
 * http://localhost:4000/app/
 * http://localhost:4000/app/data-in-directory/<some file>
 * http://localhost:4000/app/source-file